Back

 The flow is designed to deliver value before the freemium gate - Priya sees that a path exists before she is asked to upgrade.
 The gate is at the highest-intent moment.

-Before Pathfinder (current state)
+Before Smart Intro (current state)

 1